 This is my personal home page.
 It's mostly for fun stuff.
 You can find additional information about me in my curriculum vitae.

-at tim hyphen mann period org>.
-If you'd like to send me anything encrypted, I am timothypmann on keybase.
-I don't recommend using my old DSA-1024 PGP key anymore.
+To reach me, send email to <>.
+If you'd like to send me anything encrypted, I am timothypmann on keybase, or you can use my PGP key.

 Since September 4, 2001, I've been an engineer at VMware in Palo Alto, California.
 My current title is Senior Staff Engineer.
 I'm formally attached to the ESX Server project, in the VMkernel group, but my work has extended through both ESX and the hosted products such as Workstation, and through several layers of the system.
 I've worked extensively on time-related issues, including a redesign of the virtual timer devices that guest operating systems see when running in a virtual machine, and a redesign of the physical timer service in the ESX VMkernel.
 I've also worked on extensions to the VMkernel to run user-mode applications, on the VMkernel buffer cache, and on power management.
 Currently I'm in the VMkernel hardware group, working on parts of the kernel that are closest to the hardware.